Legal provisions, e.g., Family Care Leave Act (Familienpflegezeitgesetz, FPfZG)

 On 1 January 2015, new family care provisions were introduced.
 Further information can be found on the website of the Federal Government (in German only) or watch the video (in German only).

 Care leave and family care leave

 For current information about care leave and family care leave, please refer to the webpages (in German only) of the German Federal Government.
-If you are seeking further advice, please find answers to FAQs as well as information about a telephone hotline on the webpages (german only) of the Federal Government.
+If you are seeking further advice, please find answers to FAQs as well as information about a telephone hotline on the webpages (in German only) of the Federal Government.

 How to apply for family care leave at Universität Hamburg

 If you plan to apply for family care leave, please first talk to your immediate superior.
 For application formalities, please refer to the resonsible human resources clerk.
 Download family leave agreement forms (PDF, in German only).